 St. Matthews Maryland Community Ministry has been loving its westend neighbours, some of the most vulnerable people in our city, for over 40 years.

-EXCITING NEWS: St. Matthews Maryland is being fully integrated into 1JustCity, an umbrella organization of 4 community outreaches in Winnipeg, effective July 1, 2018.
-Most everything about our work will remain the same, but our governance and financial structures will be changing.
+EXCITING NEWS: St. Matthews Maryland is now integrated into 1JustCity, an umbrella organization of 4 community outreaches in Winnipeg.
+Most everything about our work will remain the same, but our governance and financial structures have changed.
 Visit our To Donate page to learn more about new processes for making a donation specifically for our work.
 Thanks.

 Providing a safe, comfortable and accepting “home away from home”, we welcome people who otherwise would be lonely and hungry.
 We could boast that over a year there are 9,000 visits to our drop-in, but we don’t.
 Instead, we lament that in a city as wealthy as ours, so many people need what we offer.
 (See a video about us.)